spacetelescope/jwst/docs/jwst/gain_scale/description.rst

 gain reference files for modes that use the standard gain can have `GAINFACT=1.0`, in which case the correction will be benign.

-Up successful completion of the step the `S_GANSCL' keyword in the science data will be set to "COMPLETE."
+Upon successful completion of the step, the `S_GANSCL` keyword in the science data will be set to "COMPLETE."